presstab/based_catchers/FAQ.md

 ## Q: Who are the Founders?
 ## A: Tom: Description; Adam: Description; Nikhil: Description (can click on the PFP and it will take them to our twitters)

+##Q: Why are you guys making an NFT?
+##A: BCDC is a game powered by NFTs, and we figure this game will be fun for all of you to play.
+We also are sick of what we are currently seeing in the space and feel like we can build something that will last and for all of you to enjoy!